Alpha Mechanical - Cooling & Heating

 If you smell rotten eggs, take the following steps:

-- call your gas company or emergency services (as a gas leak can be explosive and harmful to your health)
+4. call 911 and your gas utility, such as PG&E's gas emergency line (a gas leak can be explosive and harmful to your health)

-In the other cases, such as of a dead animal or water heater problem, call for professional help/removal.
+In the other cases, such as a dead animal or water heater problem, call for professional help or removal.

 Lingering Household Odors Reasons and Solutions